 Because chemical and biological sensors rely on direct interactions between analytes being sensed and photonic waveguides, robust manufacturing processes must be in place to either open a "trench" in the SiO2 overcladding or simplifications of the device design must be developed such that no cladding is necessary.
-One example of such a process to remove portions of the SiO2 cladding is used by AIM Photonics [46].
+One example of such a process to remove portions of the SiO2 cladding [46].
 This approach uses two nitride layers, with one functioning as the waveguide and the other as an etch stop for a wet HV etch.
-This process has been implemented at AIM Photonics and has undergone extensive optimization over the past 8 years.
-Similar processes are needed for other waveguide types and at other foundries.
+Similar processes are needed for other waveguide types.